microsoft/quick-authentication/docs/quick-authentication-how-to.md

 - `state` will not be sent if it was not specified using [redirect_state](#redirect_state).
 - Your application's server code serving the `redirect_uri` should use the `code` to complete [rest of the flow](#your-server-completing-the-flow-to-get-user-profile-info).

-### Your server completing the flow to get user profile info
+### Completing the flow on your server to get user profile info

 #### Fetch access token by exchanging code